tysonstar912913/architectui-react-theme-free/README.md

 After the comand finished, you should see a Compiled successfully! message in your terminal window.
 Also, a web server service will be started so you can view your app in the browser: http://localhost:3000

+If some error occurred, you can solve via npm install webpack-dev-server@2.9.7 --save-dev.

 ### Production Build

 To create a production optimised build run the command below: